 Peer-nominated sustainability champions

-Sustainable UGA Award winners go above and beyond to demonstrate dedicated efforts to conserve natural resources, advance sustainability initiatives and improve quality of life, both on and off-campus.
-We solicit input widely from the university community.
-With so many actively engaged students, faculty and staff worthy of commendation, it is significant that Sustainable UGA Award winners are recognized by their peers as having made meaningful contributions to advancing sustainability at UGA and in the local community.
+Sustainable UGA Award winners strive to ensure that all people can thrive, both now and in the future, going above and beyond to create a more inclusive, equitable, and sustainable community.
+With so many actively engaged students, faculty, and staff worthy of commendation, it is significant that Sustainable UGA Award winners are recognized by their peers as having made meaningful contributions to advance sustainability at UGA and in the local community.

 Nominate Someone for a Sustainable UGA Award

 Use this form to nominate an outstanding student, faculty member, or staff member who should be recognized for their excellence in sustainability.

 Abigail is a senior printmaking and book arts major in the Lamar Dodd School of Art.
 Abigail's nominator wrote: "Abigail makes UGA and Athens better.
 Throughout her years at UGA, she has worked creatively and tirelessly to lead by example and inspire others to live a healthy and sustainable lifestyle.
 From leadership in Bag the Bag, to creating amazing furniture from surplus materials, and engaging broad audiences on and off campus in art, sustainability, and zero waste—Abigail is truly an inspiration."

 Sarah is a PhD student in Integrative Conservation through the Warnell School of Forestry and Natural Resources.
 Sarah's nominator wrote: "in her research and teaching, Sarah seeks to bridge disciplines from Natural Resources to English and brings an ecological dimension to the course.
 As part of her teaching certificate work, Sarah studies how our focus on tree-literature can improve student's systems-thinking with sustainability in mind."